runatlantis/atlantis/README.md

 ## User Survey

 In April 2024, the Core Atlantis Team put together an anonymous survey for Atlantis users to help us understand the community needs and prioritize our roadmap.
-If you are a user of Atlantis, please take 5 minutes to fill it out <https://docs.google.com/forms/d/1fOGWkdinDV2_46CZvzQRdz8401ypZR8Z-iwkNNt3EX0>
+That survey is now closed, we will compile the results and publish a summary as a blog post soon!